Almond and limoncello cake is a delicious dessert that recalls the familiar tastes of the Amalfi coast (Campania), from which limoncello originates.

 Lemon zest for decoration

 1. Preheat the oven to 160°C (320°F) and set oven rack to middle position.
-Line the bottom of a spring form pan (25 cm, 10 in) with parchment paper.
+Line the bottom of a spring form pan (24 cm, about 9 in) with parchment paper.
 Grease and flour the sides of baking pan with coconut oil and flour.

 3. Add the lemon zest and limoncello.